-Mikey, a 13-year-old boy from upstate New York, was friendly and engaged.
+Mikey, a 13-year-old boy from Upstate New York, was friendly and engaged.
 One day in January, he shot and killed himself with one of his father’s guns.
 Mikey’s suicide came as a shock.
 “He may have gotten angry for some reason.
 At that age you’re not thinking how final a gun is.”–Alexandria Bodden, Mikey’s older sister and gun violence prevention advocate

-Claiming the lives of 23,000 Americans every year, including 1,100 children and teens,1Centers for Disease Control and Prevention.
-National Center for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS) Fatal Injury Reports.
-A yearly average was developed using five years of most recent available data: 2014 to 2018.
-Children and teens defined as aged 0 to 19. firearm suicide is a significant public health crisis in the US.2Ibid.
-A yearly average was developed using five years of most recent available data: 2014 to 2018.
-Nearly two-thirds of all gun deaths in the US are suicides, resulting in an average of 63 deaths a day.3Ibid.
-Firearm suicide to total suicide ratio and daily average developed using five years of most recent available data: 2014 to 2018.
-And the problem is getting worse: Over the past decade, the US firearm suicide rate has increased by 19 percent.4Ibid.
-A percent change was developed using 2009 to 2018 age-adjusted rates for all ages.
-This trend has been of particular concern for children and teens, whose firearm suicide rate has increased by 65 percent over the past 10 years;5Ibid.
-A percent change was developed using 2009 to 2018 crude rates for children and teens (0 to 19). and for veterans, who have a firearm suicide rate 1.5 times higher than non-veteran adults.6US Department of Veterans Affairs, Office of Mental Health and Suicide Prevention.
+Firearm suicide is a significant public health crisis in the United States, claiming the lives of 23,000 Americans every year, including nearly 3,000 young people and 4,400 veterans.1Centers for Disease Control and Prevention.
+National Centers for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS).
+A yearly average was developed using five years of most recent available data: 2014-2018.
+Young people defined as ages 10-24.
+Nearly two-thirds of all gun deaths in the US are suicides, resulting in an average of 64 deaths a day.2Ibid.
+Firearm suicide to all firearm deaths ratio and daily average developed using five years of most recent available data: 2015 to 2019.
+And the problem is getting worse: Over the past decade, the United States firearm suicide rate has increased 13 percent.3Centers for Disease Control and Prevention, National Center for Health Statistics.
+WONDER Online Database, Underlying Cause of Death.
+A percent change was developed using 2010 to 2019 age-adjusted rates for all ages.
+This trend is of particular concern among young Americans, whose firearm suicide rate has increased 42 percent over the past 10 years,4Centers for Disease Control and Prevention, National Center for Health Statistics.
+WONDER Online Database, Underlying Cause of Death.
+A percent change was developed using 2010 to 2019 crude rates for young Americans (10-24). and for veterans, who have a firearm suicide rate one and a half times higher than nonveteran adults.5US Department of Veterans Affairs, Office of Mental Health and Suicide Prevention.
 2019 National Suicide Prevention Annual Report. https://bit.ly/2DCQeRB.
 September 2019.

 Access to a gun robs a person in crisis from a second chance at life.